Rollbot: a Spherical Robot Driven by a Single Actuator: Experiments

 \subsection{Stable Circular Motion}

 In the stable circular motion experiments, Rollbot will try to circle around a set point with a given radius ranging from $20\,$cm to $65\,$cm.
 Fig. \ref{fig:move} shows how Rollbot can start from a point far away from the setpoint and move towards the goal, and Fig. \ref{fig:revolve} shows the trajectory of Rollbot when it is stably revolving around the set point.
+It is worth noting that the ground in our experiments was tilted by approximately $1^\circ$, which will cause Rollbot to drift rapidly from the target trajectories without feedback control.
+With the proposed feedback policy, however, Rollbot can successfully compensate for this bias.

-From Fig. \ref{fig:move} we can see that Rollbot move towards set point by having higher driving speed when moving towards the set point and vice versa.
+From Fig. \ref{fig:move} we can see that Rollbot moves towards the set point by having higher driving speed when moving towards the set point and vice versa.
 In this example, Rollbot moves at an average speed of approximately $2\,$cm/s when moving towards the set point.
 Once it reached the stably revolving state, it will still modulate the driving speed slightly to compensate for the slope of the ground.

+{As shown in Fig. \ref{fig:revolve}, Rollbot can revolve around the set point at the specified radius.
+During these tests, Rollbot is within 15\,cm away from the expected trajectory, with an average deviation of 3.4\,cm.}